EU urges Russia to stop bombing in Syria, split on Assad role

 "The recent Russian military attacks ... are of deep concern and must cease immediately," ministers said in their most strongly-worded statement on Russia's intervention.

-"The military escalation risks prolonging the conflict, undermining a political process, aggravating the humanitarian situation and increasing radicalisation," said the ministers, meeting in Luxembourg.
+"The military escalation risks prolonging the conflict, undermining a political process, aggravating the humanitarian situation and increasing radicalization," said the ministers, meeting in Luxembourg.

-EU leaders are also expected to criticise Russia at a summit in Brussels on Thursday, EU officials say.
+EU leaders are also expected to criticize Russia at a summit in Brussels on Thursday, EU officials say.

 After years of inaction in Syria, the EU is now desperate to stem the flow of migrants into Europe.
 Its stark criticism of Moscow underscores just how far diplomatic efforts have faltered since a U.N. meeting in New York in late September, when Europe and the United States looked to Russia for help.